BlocProtocol/BLOC-wiki/docs/API/rpc-api-error-conditions.md

 ## FEE_TOO_SMALL / Transaction fee is too small
 >**Possible Alternative Error:**
->Transaction fee lower than minimum of 0.1 abLoc.
+>Transaction fee lower than minimum of 0.0001 BLOC

 **Description:**
 This occurs if the transaction fee is below the minimum allowed.

 **Solution:**
-Make sure the fee used is at least 0.1 abLoc, or 10 in atomic units.
+Make sure the fee used is at least 0.0001 BLOC, or 1 in atomic units.

 ## KEY_GENERATION_ERROR / Cannot generate new key
 >**Possible Alternative Error:**